 We have the origin of "quid pro quo," and perhaps more interesting, how to make it plural.

-If you’ve been following American politics for the last month or two, you are practically drowning in the phrase “quid pro quo,” and lots of people have been asking me about what it means and how to use it.
+If you’ve been following American politics for the last few months, you are practically drowning in the phrase “quid pro quo,” and lots of people have been asking me about what it means and how to use it.